pubkey/rxdb/docs/Install.md

 var rxdb = require('rxdb');
 ```

-To import `babel-polyfill`, add this to your javascript file:
+In most cases, you also have to import `babel-polyfill`.
+To do this, add the following to your javascript file:

 ```js
 // es6